wyattweeks/MapR-ES-DB-Spark-Payments/README.md

 # Demo: Step-by-Step
 Important - This readme is a basic explanation and how-to for the technical components of the demo.
-See the SE wiki for the full Demo narrative, with architecture diagrams (doc under construction..use Carol's original blog until complete (https://mapr.com/blog/streaming-data-pipeline-transform-store-explore-healthcare-dataset-mapr-db/).
+See the SE wiki for the full Demo narrative, with architecture diagrams (doc under construction..use Carol's original blog until complete (see link in references section below).

 ## 0 - Preparing the environment
 You must be connected to the MapR Corporate VPN